mashumafi/godot-EZStorage/README.md

 * [EZStorage](#EZStorage-API)
   * A low-level key-value storage using the file system.
-  * Store anything that would work with `var2str`.
+  * Store/Fetch anything that would work with `var2str`.
-  * Replication logic that can prevent corrupted files.
+  * Replication logic can prevent corrupted files.
 * [EZCache](#EZCache-API)
   * An efficient in-memory cache that only loads files once.
   * Includes events for receiving updates when values change.